ncatlab/nlab-content/pages/5/9/7/3/3795/content.md

 #Contents#
-* automatic table of contents goes here
+* table of contents
 {:toc}

 ## Idea

+### In mathematics

 Consider a complex projective Calabi-Yau 3-manifold $X$ with volume form $vol_X$.
-R. Thomas considered in his 1997 thesis a holomorphic version of the [[Casson invariant]] which may be defined using the holomorphic Chern-Simons functional.
+R. Thomas considered in his 1997 thesis a holomorphic version of the [[Casson invariant]] which may be defined using the holomorphic [[Chern-Simons theory|Chern-Simons functional]].

 For a holomorphic connection $A = A_0 +\alpha$, the holomorphic Chern-Simons functional is given by